maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 > Font names composed of more than one word need to be written between quotations, such as "Times New Roman" above.

-Fonts styles are normally applied to the entire page, do you can add them to the body selector:
+Fonts styles are normally applied to the entire page, so you can add them to the body selector:

 ```css
 body {